Lut1n/ImpGears/README.md

 - Render target can be used for Deferred rendering.
 - VBO Manager ensures the correct using of the GPU memory.
 - Texture manager is able to get textures already loaded.
 - Random terrain can be generated with Perlin noise technic (2D example [here](https://www.dropbox.com/s/wchzmdgojrvp1mz/infinite-perlin.avi?dl=0)).
-- Dynamic shadow shaders
+- Using of a Crysis inspired technic of SSAO (Screen Space Ambient Occlusion)
-- Simplified technic of SSAO (Screen Space Ambient Occlusion)
+- Dynamic shadows
-- Simplified technic of lighting
+- Blinn-Phong lighting

 Further work :
 - Continue work on MeshModel loading and rendering.
 - Add a material system.
 - Add an optimised système of Skybox/Skydome
-- Work on dynamic shadow.
+- Work with advanced particles system
-- Work on an advanced SSAO technic.
+- Work with on a dynamic water motion simulation
-- Work with more advanced lighting (my own test projet [here](https://www.dropbox.com/s/0q6zmvcgw8a06o2/normal-mapping.avi?dl=0).)
+- Work with more advanced lighting

 Sorry for the lack of comments.
 There are still some major code changes that could be made, the comments will come after ;)